qiime2/docs/source/tutorials/sample-classifier.rst

 Predicting categorical sample data
 ----------------------------------

-Supervised learning classifiers predict categorical sample data as a function of feature composition.
+Supervised learning classifiers predict the categorical metadata classes of unlabled samples by learning the composition of labeled training samples.
 For example, we may use a classifier to diagnose or predict disease susceptibility based on stool microbiome composition, or predict sample type as a function of the sequence variants, microbial taxa, or metabolites detected in a sample.
 In this tutorial, we will use the `moving pictures tutorial data`_ to train a classifier that predicts the body site from which a sample was collected.
 Download the feature table and sample metadata with the following links:

 .. download::
    :url: https://data.qiime2.org/2017.7/tutorials/moving-pictures/sample_metadata.tsv